boisalai/mlops-zoomcamp-project/README.md

 ## Instructions

+For those who don't want to replicate the project in AWS, I've added a section to run part of the project on your local machine.

 ### Setting up for local environment

 I assume Anaconda, Docker, Docker-Compose, Git and Make are already installed.
 Otherwise, see